benjaminoakes/mjs/README.md

 mjs
 ===

-Minimal "Good Parts" JavaScript on the Rubinius VM
+Minimal "Good Parts" JavaScript on the Rubinius VM.

+Interested?
+Please become a watcher!

 Motivation
 ----------